Original DVD Extras include:

 Not that we fans wouldn't want a confrontation with Davros more.
 We just want it to make sense when it happens, and let the Doctor stay true to his principles.

 A problem with both "Jedi" and "Resurrection" is that, although the main protagonist's abilities to convince others to their side is a good thing, those others wind up using violent means to resolve the plot anyway, making the protagonists appear to simply have shifted their responsibilities to someone else.
 In that sense, surprisingly, Davros is the one that hits the philosophical nail on the head here, and with Peter Davison's Doctor unable to counter his arguments effectively, especially whenever he has the weapon raised, Davros has clearly been the more effective of the two in debating the issue.
 Is the Doctor lacking in action and courage?
 Here, I would say yes, mostly because he hasn't found a worthy action to courageously follow through on, and he spends way too much time neglecting to recognize this.
-I'd rather have Tom Baker's Doctor waltz in proactively, cracking jokes, offering jelly babies, embodying and exuding a positive attitude towards life that makes his philosophical arguments for it effective, while cleverly crossing a few wires and pushing a few buttons to bring the violent plans of Davros and/or the Daleks to a crashing halt.
+I'd rather have the Doctor waltz in proactively, Tom-Baker-esque, cracking jokes, offering jelly babies, embodying and exuding a positive attitude towards life that makes his philosophical arguments for it effective, while cleverly crossing a few wires and pushing a few buttons to bring the violent plans of Davros and/or the Daleks to a crashing halt.
 That's a key part of this show's charm, I think, which Saward and Nathan-Turner and many others undervalued.
 This is also sci-fi, so it shouldn't be too hard to come up with devices for making this plausible even in the face of the serious danger and likely responses that Davros, the Daleks, and Lytton's troopers should make.
 And I think we only have to look at the previous story, "Frontios", to see that it is still possible and effective with Peter Davison's Doctor, and shows him at his best.

 It all boils down to Saward being unable to write, if not recognize, the true opposite to the active violence of Daleks and most other villainous forces in Doctor Who.
 Instead of proactive peace and positiveness, he is stuck on inactive passivity.... hence the constant return to passive-aggressive syndrome each time Davros wins his argument in Saward's head.
 One almost gets the sense that Davros here is expressing one of Saward's philosophical hang-ups, one that Saward himself doesn't know how to get past.